PastyRat/monopoly-web/README.md

 # monopoly-web
-A version of monopoly that runs
+A version of monopoly that runs in a web browser.